suchanadatta/DeepQPP/README.md

 In case required packages are missing, install the right version in your current conda environment by running -
 > pip install -r requirements.txt

-There is a top level bash script **main.sh**.
+There is a top level bash script **deepqpp.sh**.
 Firstly, it runs the InteractionMatrix module to generate matching histograms of pseudo-relevant documents as proposed in the paper : [A Deep Relevance Matching Model for Ad-hoc Retrieval](https://dl.acm.org/doi/10.1145/2983323.2983769).
 It computes Log-IDF based histograms for a document with respect to a given query.
 This is built on top of LCH(Log-Count-based Histogram); LCH(with IDF) performs the best as reported in the paper.
 Given a query, interaction matrices computed for the set of respective relevant documents are stored in a single file with the name **query_id.hist**.

-**Step-4:** Provide all arguments in order to run the bash script **interaction.sh** in main.sh.
+**Step-4:** Provide all arguments in order to run the bash script **interaction.sh** in deepqpp.sh.
 Following arguments should be given :
 ``````````````````````````````````````````````````````````````````````````````````````````
 > Query file (in .xml format)
 > Path of the lucene index